IN THIS ARTICLE:

 Micro-conversions vs. Macro-conversions:

-Macro-conversions: Primary business goals (purchases, demo requests, qualified leads)
+Macro-conversions: Primary business goals, such as purchases, demo requests, qualified leads.

-Micro-conversions: Smaller engagement actions (email signups, downloads, video views)
+Micro-conversions: Smaller engagement actions, including email signups, downloads, video views.

 Most businesses obsess over macro-conversions while ignoring micro-conversions that indicate buying intent.
 This is a critical mistake.
 Improving conversion rates often starts with optimizing the micro-conversion path that leads to macro-conversions.